-There’s nothing quite like cutting down your own Christmas tree.
-So when Thanksgiving has passed and the Christmas feeling arrives, round up the family and head to a local farm.
-Across New Hampshire, you’ll find classic farms with all varieties of spruce and fir just waiting to be selected.
-Here are the 9 best Christmas tree farms in the state.
+There's nothing like cutting down your Christmas tree.
+So when Thanksgiving has passed, and the Christmas feeling arrives, round up the family and head to a local farm.
+Across New Hampshire, you'll find classic farms with all varieties of spruce and fir just waiting to be selected.
+Here are the 9 Christmas tree farms in the Granite State.

 At Muehlke Family Tree Farm, you may claim your tree in November and come back to cut it down in December.
 Or you may simply show up in December, select a tree and cut it down.
-Located on the west side of Gunstock Mountain, the site of the tree farm was once a series of ski slopes that were reforested.
-Leave your credit cards home when you visit., they don’t accept them.
+Located on the west side of Gunstock Mountain, the tree farm site was once a series of reforested ski slopes.
+Leave your credit cards at home when you visit.
+They don't accept them.
 They will take your cash or check, however.

 Featuring over 100 acres of “cut your own Christmas trees,” Tonry Tree Farm is a family-owned business, and has been for more than 50 years.
 They also sell a variety of wreaths and various decorations to adorn your home for Christmas.